 Enrollments:

-Students are not entitled to attend classes or to use the Institute facilities until they have completed the enrolment procedure and have been issued by the information office with a student campus card.
-The campus card is issued for the duration of a student’s course and will be revalidated with the new course.
+Students are not entitled to attend classes or to use the Institute facilities until they have completed the enrolment procedure and have been issued a student campus card by the information office.
+The campus card is given for a student’s course and will be revalidated with the new course.
 A fee is charged for the replacement of lost cards.

 Payments:

 Tuition fees are due at the time of enrolment.
-Students either pay the fees themselves or must provide the Student Finance Office with evidence that their fees (in part or in full) will be paid by a guardian.
+Students either pay the costs themselves or must provide the Student Finance Office with evidence that a guardian will pay their fees (in part or in whole).

 Attendance:

-Students are required to observe the Institutes attendance policy and to attend the classes associated with their course and to produce work which is set by the stated deadlines.
+Students are required to observe the institute’s attendance policy, attend the classes associated with their course, and produce work set by the stated deadlines.
 Failure to do so may result in exclusion from the Institute.

 Notification of Absence:

-Students must keep their course or course tutor informed of the reason for any significant absence and, in the case of sickness, will normally be required to provide supporting evidence.
+Students must keep their course or course tutor informed of the reason for any significant absence and will usually be required to provide supporting evidence in case of sickness.

 Change of Course:

-Students must inform the Academic Department of any change in the course on which they are enrolled.
-Students in receipt of a mandatory award are strongly advised not to make any such change without first consulting their Faculty Head about their willingness to transfer the award.
+Students must inform the Academic Department of any change in the course they are enrolled in.
+Students receiving a mandatory award are strongly advised not to make any such change without first consulting their Faculty Head about their willingness to transfer the prize.

 Suspending Study: